 - 2018 Refurb Home

-Reassembly comprised of installing the gaskets and covers on each EHU, installing the EHU’s onto the boom, installing a new junction box, routing control cables to the new junction box, preparing three additional control cables to go from the junction box on the boom to a SteppIR junction box which will be mounted at the base of the tower, terminating all the cabling and final testing of the EHU’s.
+Reassembly comprised of installing the gaskets and covers on each EHU, installing the EHU’s onto the boom, fabricating and installing a new junction box, routing control cables to the new junction box, preparing three additional control cables to go from the new junction box on the boom to a SteppIR junction box which will be mounted at the base of the tower, terminating all the cabling and final testing of the EHU’s.

 On the DRV EHU, I replaced the old rubber tape with new mastic tape in the groove where the control cable enters the unit as shown by arrows in Photo 3.

 Once the EHU’s were sealed and mounted onto the boom, the control cable for each EHU was then routed back to where a new junction box would be installed on the boom.
 I used electrical tape to secure the control cables to the boom.
 Where there is a nut & bolt in the boom, I put electrical tape around the control cable jacket for more protection.

 A weather-proof junction box was purchased from Lowes for $7 and mounted onto an aluminum plate.
 The plate was a boom-to-mast plate from an old antenna.